damianstone/dl-sepsis-prediction/data_exploration/README.md

 'HospAdmTime', 'ICULOS', 'SepsisLabel', 'patient_id', 'dataset']
 * not continuous values -> ['Gender', 'Unit1', 'Unit2', 'dataset']
 * target variable -> 'SepsisLabel'
+* ICULOS -> number of days a patient has spent in the ICU

 ### Other stuff
 * patients have different numbers of records